-The goal of this project is to create an effective machine bidder in the card game of bridge.
+The goal of this project is to create an algorithm for effective machine bidding in the card game of bridge.
 Factors like partial information and the multiplicity of the meanings of bids make this task difficult.
 This research proposes to overcome these problems with the use of Monte Carlo sampling method for overcoming the limitation of partial information and a tree structure of constraints paired with sets of actions to store the bidding system used by a partnership.
 With this tree structure a machine partnership trains by continually swapping their new bidding inclinations to learn new decision networks.
 The performance of bidders is evaluated by having them play against a control pair in both directions for each hand and converting the results to an average IMP gain per hand.
-The results of this project will not only demonstrate the feasibility of having a machine learn to bid in this manner, but also may develop new bidding conventions useful to human bridge players.
+The results of this project will not only demonstrate the feasibility of having a machine learn to bid in this manner, but will measure some inherent properties of the algorithm based on the relationship between bidding strength as measured in average IMP gain per hand and the number of decision networks learned.